Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-02-03-another-chick-flees-the-nest.md

 <blockquote>

-<p align="center">Peanut  has been counting down the sleeps until school starts for the last fortnight.
+align="center">Peanut  has been counting down the sleeps until school starts for the last fortnight.
 We've been freezing lunches.
 Constructing charts for morning routines.
-And I have been trying to not pay too much attention to the little knot of panic that seems to have taken up residence somewhere between my chest and my throat.</p>
+And I have been trying to not pay too much attention to the little knot of panic that seems to have taken up residence somewhere between my chest and my throat.

 </blockquote>